Azure/azure-functions-openai-extension/README.md

 #### [C# example](./samples/other/dotnet/csharp-inproc/)

-Skip setting Model of non-Azure Open AI to use default models.
+Setting a model is optional for non-Azure Open AI, [refer](#default-open-ai-models) for default model values for Open AI.

 ```csharp
 [FunctionName(nameof(WhoIs))]